 Her work was fundamental to the understanding of the molecular structures of DNA.
 Rosalind was only recognized posthumously for her contributions to the discovery of the structure of DNA.

-She also did pioneering work on the molecular structures of viruses which was appreciated in her lifetime with her work on coal and graphite also.
+She also did pioneering work on the molecular structures of viruses which were appreciated in her lifetime with her work on coal and graphite also.

-Rosalind Franklin has received many Awards, Honors and Posthumous recognitions to date.
+Rosalind Franklin has received many Awards, Honors, and Posthumous recognition to date.

-Sarah Breedlove (1867-1919) who was also know as Madam C. J. Walker was an African-American entrepreneur, activist and philanthropist.
+Sarah Breedlove (1867-1919) who was also known as Madam C. J. Walker was an African-American entrepreneur, activist, and philanthropist.
 She was the first self-made female millionaire in America.

 Madam C. J. Walker Manufacturing Company she founded developing a line of beauty cosmetics and hair care products for African-Americans.

 Shirley Chisolm (1924–2005), was an American politician, an educator, and an author.

 She was the first black woman to be elected to the United States Congress which happened in 1968.
 For seven terms, beginning from 1969, until 1983, she represented New York’s 12th congressional district.

 In 1972 she sought the nomination for President of the United States.
 She became the first black candidate of a major party to do so.
 She was also the first woman to run for the Democratic Party’s nomination for President.
 And in entering the United States presidential debate, she was the first woman to do so also.

 She wrote two autobiographies “Unbought and Unbossed”, and “The Good Fight”.